YottaDB/YDBDoc/ProgGuide/functions.rst

 * $ZTRIGGER() always operates within a TP transaction even if it needs to implicitly create one to encapsulate its work.
 Trigger maintenance operations reserve their output until the transaction commits (TCOMMIT where $TLEVEL goes to zero), at which time they deliver their entire output to the current $IO containing consistent information for all $ZTRIGGER() invocations within the successful processing of a larger transaction at that ultimate TCOMMIT.
 If an explicit transaction ends with a TROLLBACK, it does not produce any $ZTRIGGER() output.
 * $ZTRIGGER() can appear within a transaction as long as it does not update any triggers for globals which have had triggers invoked earlier in the same transaction.
 * An attempt by a $ZTRIGGER() within a transaction to remove or replace a trigger on a global after the transaction has activated any trigger defined within the named global generates a TRIGMODINTP error.
-* $ZTRIGGER() treats the deletion of a non-existent trigger as a success; if that is the only operation, or one of a set of successful operations, it return success (TRUE/1) to the YottaDB/GT.M process. $ZTRIGGER() returns failure in case of trigger selection using trigger names where the number after the pound-sign (#) starts with a 0 (which is an impossible auto-generated trigger name).
+* $ZTRIGGER() treats the deletion of a non-existent trigger as a success; if that is the only operation, or one of a set of successful operations, it return success (TRUE/1) to the YottaDB process. $ZTRIGGER() returns failure in case of trigger selection using trigger names where the number after the pound-sign (#) starts with a 0 (which is an impossible auto-generated trigger name).
-* YottaDB/GT.M maps trigger definitions to the region to which they apply.
+* YottaDB maps trigger definitions to the region to which they apply.
-* YottaDB/GT.M allows defining triggers with the same name and signature in different regions, but does not allow defining triggers with the same name, but different signatures, in different regions within the same global directory.
+* YottaDB allows defining triggers with the same name and signature in different regions, but does not allow defining triggers with the same name, but different signatures, in different regions within the same global directory.
 When loading a trigger definition, if a user-defined name conflicts with a name in any region to which the trigger applies, $ZTRIGGER() reports an error.
 However, when the name is auto-generated, it generates a name in every region, so if there are multiple (spanning) regions, the same trigger might have a differing auto-generated name in each region.

 .. note::
    A $ZTRIGGER() action (delete or select) applies to all triggers in all regions matching the specified signature.
 If the argument specifies an incomplete trigger signature, for example, only the name, the specification may match multiple triggers and apply the delete or select to all of them.
-YottaDB/FIS recommends you run a select and analyze the scope of the signature before any signature limited delete.
+YottaDB recommends you run a select and analyze the scope of the signature before any signature limited delete.

 ++++++++++++++++++++++++++
 Examples of $ZTRIGGER()